BabaOlude/Rover-Project-One/README.md

 # Autonomous Navigation / Mapping

+Autonomous Navigation and Mapping

+Perception

 I filled in the perception_step() function within the perception.py script with the appropriate image processing functions to create a map and update Rover() data.
 I filled in the decision_step() function within the perception.py script with conditional statements.
-I iterated on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.
+I iterated on your perception and decision functions until acheiving navigation and mapping.

+I the converted all three of the thresholded outputs (red, green, blue) into rover-centric coordinates.
+The navigable terrain and wall coordinates were transformed to world coordinates.
+The basic steps led me to my highest fidelity.
+Rock sample coordinates were used to check if there is a sample in the image.
+If a sample was in sight, the rovers mode was set in the decision_step.
+If no rock sample is present the coordinates stayed in polor coordinates.
 ```
 # Import pandas and read in csv file as a dataframe
 import pandas as pd